frederic-perez/AmE-dictionary/data/idioms.md

 __take (the) roll__ :dart: In a group setting, to call out each person’s name from a list to see if they are present or absent. _I haven’t taken roll yet, but it looks like a lot of kids are absent from school today._ _The teacher spent 10 min of class taking roll._
 __take a dive__
 __take a leak__ :two: _vulgar_ _slang_ To urinate.
 (Crude.
 Use caution with the topic.
 Usually in reference to a male.)
+__take a load off (one’s feet)__ To sit down and rest one’s feet; to relax.
+(Usually said as a suggestion.) _Why don’t you go take a load off for a while, and I’ll fix dinner for tonight?_
 __take a piss__ Urinate.
 __take comfort in (something)__ To be soothed or calmed by something. _When things get tough, I take comfort in the company of my closest friends._
 __take heart__ :three::dart: To be confident or courageous.